10 School Planning Tips When Your Child Has Food Allergies

-- Where will your child’s emergency medications be kept unlocked during the school day?
+- Where will your child’s emergency medicines be kept unlocked during the school day?

 - What experience has the school had with food-related emergencies?

 - What are the procedures for shelter-in-place and evacuations?
-How are food and medications handled during emergencies?
+How are food and medicines handled during emergencies?

 - How are food allergies managed on school buses and during after-school activities?